AmberAntSoftware/C_Timing/README.md

 Not intended for very high throughput.

 Windows timing system is limited to 2^64/(10^9 * clockFrequency) nanoseconds before rolls over.
-Commented attemped, but timeGetTime currently too inaccurate
+Commented attemped, but timeGetTime is currently too inaccurate for milisecond accuracy without further reading.

 Code Sample